Medically reviewed by Amy Gorin, MS, RDN

 Now, onto those recipes I promised!
 Why not whip up a recipe tonight and make extra, using leftovers in a dish tomorrow?
 You won’t spend much extra time tonight cooking those additional portions, and you will save time tomorrow.

 If you’re a reader of my blog, you likely know that I’m a longtime vegetarian.
-So I’m going to tell you about some awesome cook once, eat twice recipes—plus ideas for making them vegetarian (or flexitarian!) friendly.
+So I’m going to tell you about some awesome recipes featuring leftovers (including healthy leftover chicken recipes)—plus ideas for making them vegetarian (or flexitarian!) friendly.

 Cook Once: Mint-Parsley Lemon Chicken